Nevada will remain poker-only for now

 Taking a careful approach to online gaming might not be such a bad idea in Nevada.
 Most of the operators have little to no experience in the field and it takes time to make sure everything goes well.
-So it may be a good idea for US poker player to choose an experienced provider like Betonline Poker.
-They are based offshore, and open for US residents and they do have plenty experience and a good reputation in this industry.
-Plus, you have the advantage of playing against players form all over the World!
+So it may be a good idea for US poker players to choose an experienced provider like Americas Cardroom.
+They are based offshore and open to US residents and they do have plenty of experience and a good reputation in this industry.
+Plus, you have the advantage of playing against players from all over the World!

 Online gambling for everyone

 Despite the changing gambling industry in the United States, most of the players in the country don’t have access to the options available in Nevada or those coming from New Jersey and Delaware.
 This means that offshore online casinos remain the most popular choice and you can learn more about the best sites on our website.
 Our site offers information on various online casinos, sports betting sites, and poker rooms, and they are nicely categorized based on the markets they are aimed at.
 USA online gambling is not limited to the few options in the three states that passed their own regulations and there are plenty of great sites to check out.